cargo-limit/cargo-limit/README.md

 }
 ```

-It's counterproductive to read this kind of compiler noise in attempt to run it:
+It's counterproductive to read this kind of compiler noise in attempt to run the program:
 ```
 $ cargo run
    Compiling hello v0.1.0 (/tmp/hello)